#Data Analysis 2: Cell Biology

 2.1 The biology

 Today we will look at some data from mesenchymal stem cells (MSCs, sometimes called stromal cells).
-MCSs are are multipotent cells, than can differentiate into many kinds of mesenchymal cells, including bone, cartilage and fat cells.
+MCSs are multipotent cells, than can differentiate into many kinds of mesenchymal cells, including bone, cartilage and fat cells.
 They are not pluripotent, in that they do have limits about how they differentiate.

 MSCs are also: